 It will only be possible to draw definitive conclusions about the flow of post-Mod 0410A sites into Shipper Activity and Orphaned from the September 2014 snapshot onwards because this is the point at which the first post-Mod 0410A sites will reach the 12-month threshold.
 Snapshots now contain a "MPRN Creation Date" field and this can be used to analyse the behaviour of pre- and post-Mod 0410A sites.
-In order to comply with the AUGE timescales, however, the UG calculation method must be defined before this point.
+In order to comply with the AUGE timescales, however, the UG calculation method must be finaliseddefined before this point and hence this analysis cannot feed into this year's method.